 A small country on the verge of bankruptcy is persuaded to enter the 1932 Los Angeles Olympics as a means of raising money.
 Either a masterpiece of absurdity or a triumph of satire, ...
 See full summary »

-The Great McGonigle's traveling theatrical troupe are staying at a boarding house.
-They are preparing to put on a production of "The Drunkard" (and do so during this movie).
-Cleopatra Pepperday puts up money for the show provided she can have a part ("Here comes the prince!").
-Little Albert Wendelschaffer torments McGonigle all through lunch ("How can you hurt a watch by dipping it in molasses?").
-In spite of being pursued by several sheriffs, McGonigle is able to keep going and see his daughter Betty happily married.Written by
+The Great McGonigle's traveling theatrical troupe are staying at a boarding house, preparing to put on a production of "The Drunkard."
+Cleopatra Pepperday offers to put up money for the show--if she can have a part.
+Little Albert Wendelschaffer torments McGonigle all through lunch; and despite being pursued by several sheriffs, McGonigle is able to keep going and see his daughter Betty happily married.Written by

 Ed Stephan <firstname.lastname@example.org>

 7 of 8 people found this review helpful.